-From the South: Head North along highway 89 out of South Lake Tahoe towads Homewood and Tahoe City.
-Travel about 10 miles to the Eagle Lake Trailhead, which is located alongside the large Emerald Bay.
+From the South: Head North along highway 89 out of South Lake Tahoe towards Homewood and Tahoe City.
+Travel about 10 miles to the Eagle Falls Trailhead, which is located alongside the large Emerald Bay.
 Park along the road for free, or park in the Eagle Lake lot for $2.
 The walk from the road to the parking lot takes about 45 seconds.

 From the North: Travel south on Highway 89 out of Tahoe City towards Homewood and South Lake Tahoe.
-Travel about 20 miles to the Eagle Lake Trailhead.
+Travel about 20 miles to the Eagle Falls Trailhead.

 96 Total Climbing Routes

 Browse More Rock Climbing Classics in Eagle Creek Canyon

 Mountain Project's determination of some of the classic, most popular, highest rated routes for Eagle Creek Canyon:

 Featured Route For Eagle Creek Canyon